-Such has not been found to be the case, and the reason is not far to seek.
-In the first place the specific micro-organisms of those diseases which are occasionally spread by polluted water, have not yet been isolated and identified.
-If there be such organisms, they cannot be separated from the crowds of harmless species which are found in greater or less abundance in all natural waters.
-There is, therefore, at present a complete failure to identify the actual agents of disease.
-The finding of a greater or less number of non-pathogenic bacteria or fungi in a water simply gives confirmatory evidence-if any such was wanted-of the presence of a larger or smaller amount of organic matter, ammonia, nitrates, or phosphates in the water, which form a suitable pabulum for bacterial germs.
+So far such has not been found to be the case, but it is certainly the fact that a biological examination may throw light on the potable quality of a water, which is not to be obtained by chemical methods.
+The characteristic microorganisms of cholera and typhoid fever-diseases which are occasionally spread by polluted water-can now be isolated and identified, and separated from the crowds of harmless species which are found in greater or less abundance in all natural waters.
+The finding, however, of a greater or less number of non-pathogenic bacteria or fungi in a water simply gives confirmatory evidence of the presence of a larger or smaller amount of organic matter, ammonia, nitrates, or phosphates in the water, which form a suitable pabulum for bacterial germs.